joegriff19/yepoda_analysis/README.md

 ```

 ### 2. SQL Dialect
-All queries were developed and executed in DuckDB, using SQL that is fully compatible with both DuckDB and PostgreSQL.
+All queries were developed and executed in DuckDB in Jupyter, using SQL that is fully compatible with both DuckDB and PostgreSQL.
 - **DuckDB ≥ 0.10.1**
 - **PostgreSQL ≥ 14**